wightman/quoteEngine/README.md

 quoteEngine
 ===========

-Three-tier web app that demonstrates a simple web-based application using html, pyhon and mysql
+Three-tier web app that demonstrates a simple web-based application using html, python and mysql.